 Stan Lee, as a comic writer, created many characters and stories about heroes who were imperfect.
 This resonated with many of us.
 It made us believe that normal people could also become heroes.
 That is: if you can acknowledge you made a mistake you are able to correct your actions, become a better human being.
 From the Hulk, Black Panther, Spiderman, and many more he created a diverse group of heroes.
 His stories were brought to the big screen.
-The most successful film “Iron Man” (2008), that kick-started the Marvel Cinematic Universe or the MCU as we know it, helped make him unforgettable with his guest appearances in all the movies in this universe.
+The most successful film “Iron Man” (2008), which kick-started the Marvel Cinematic Universe or the MCU as we know it, helped make him unforgettable with his guest appearances in all the movies in this universe.

 His stories have a strong message of diversity and unity that contrast the word we live in today.
 He was against racism and discrimination.
 His stories have been on the comic book shelves for many years.
 But it wasn’t until the films based on his characters were successful that more people took interest in his stories.
 It’s not recently that he created Black Panther for example.
 The stories are there, it is just that nobody dared to take those stories properly to the mainstream until now.
 Even those that started the MCU had struggles in the beginning within the film industry.
 Luckily that group persisted and got a visionary leader who knew the material and was able to maintain the truthfulness of the stories and characters.
 The transition from the comics to the big screen was therefore successful.

 It is amazing how these stories changed the cinematic landscape globally.
 Social media was and still is a great support for the success of these movies.
 Despite all the negativity that is part of social media, no one can deny the support of fans when it comes to supporting the stories they love.
 Fortunately, the social media is a combination of open platforms where you will get supported, loved, criticized or hated.
 There is no filter compared to the traditional television network which very often published the information in favor of their sponsors/donors.